-5.1 Does a restructuring or insolvency procedure give rise to tax liabilities?
+5.1 What are the tax risks which might apply to a restructuring or insolvency procedure?

-The commencement of insolvency proceedings does not per se give rise to a tax liability; however, tax liabilities will continue to be incurred in the ordinary way in an insolvency or restructuring procedure, including for example corporation tax, VAT, employee withholding taxes, capital gains tax and stamp duty.
+The commencement of insolvency proceedings does not per se give rise to a tax liability; however, tax liabilities will continue to be incurred in the ordinary way in an insolvency or restructuring procedure, including, for example, corporation tax, VAT, employee withholding taxes, capital gains tax and stamp duty.

 A liquidator or receiver will register for tax on their appointment and any pre-existing tax liabilities will be dealt with in the liquidation or receivership and are likely to have preferential status.
 In an examinership, liabilities to the Revenue Commissioners can be crammed down; however, the court will not confirm a scheme which is unfairly prejudicial to any creditor, including the Revenue.
+However, the write down of debt may trigger a capital gains tax liability or a VAT liability where VAT deductions have been claimed for the full value of invoices subsequently written down by the examiner's proposals.
 A liquidator appointed pursuant to a solvent voluntary liquidation will be obliged to obtain tax clearance before finalising the liquidation.

 A key question is whether trade has ceased in a liquidation or a receivership.
-If a liquidator or receiver is simply realising trading assets, trade is likely to a have ceased, in which case income received is currently taxed as a post-cessation receipt at a corporation tax rate of 25%, as opposed to the standard rate of 12.5%.
+If a liquidator or receiver is simply realising trading assets, trade is likely to have ceased, in which case the income received is currently taxed as a post-cessation receipt at a corporation tax rate of 25%, as opposed to the standard rate of 12.5%.